 The Business Administration degree at the Mount is unique in its flexible and innovative learning opportunities.
-Available as general studies, or with a major in Accounting, Management, Strategic Human Resource Management or Marketing, you can tailor your degree to your specific career goals.
+Available as general studies, or with a major in Accounting, Management, Strategic Human Resource Management, Marketing or Nonprofit Leadership, you can tailor your degree to your specific career goals.
 The program offers an International Option which allows you to explore global issues from both a business and public policy viewpoint with a semester spent outside of Canada.
-All students benefit from having the option of participating in the first accredited co-operative education program in Atlantic Canada - gaining one year of relevant work experience before graduating - and you will be encouraged to participate in the Learning Passport program which invites students to participate in extracurricular activities and provides an additional opportunity to gain exceptional learning experiences outside of the classroom.
+All students benefit from having the option of participating in the first accredited co-operative education program in Atlantic Canada gaining one year of relevant work experience before graduating - and you will be encouraged to participate in the Learning Passport program which provides an additional opportunity to gain exceptional learning experiences through extracurricular activities.

-Child and Youth Study Output Description:
+Child and Youth Study O

-The Mount is proud to offer the only Child & Youth Study program in Atlantic Canada.
-In our program, you will engage in practical training and theoretical explorations in such fields as early childhood education, early intervention and inclusive development.
-Supervised practicum placements will enable you to apply knowledge learned in the classroom to hands-on, real-world experience.
-Meanwhile, an on-site child care training facility presents the opportunity for observation and research related to early child development, allowing you to move confidently into your future career or academics with the skills and knowledge to transfer theoretical concepts into practice.
-In addition to on-campus courses, you can also take some, or all, of our program's undergraduate courses through online learning.
+The Mount is proud to offer the only Bachelor's program in Child and Youth Study in Atlantic Canada.
+In our program, you will engage in practical training and theoretical explorations in such fields as early childhood education, early intervention, inclusive development and youth care.
+Supervised practicum placements in early childhood centres, schools, hospitals, residential youth programs and other community-based organizations will enable you to apply knowledge learned in the classroom to hands-on, real-world experience.
+Meanwhile, an on-site child care training facility presents the opportunity for observation and research related to early child development, allowing you to move confidently into your future career with the skills and knowledge to transfer theoretical concepts into practice.
+Our program also provides the foundation for further study in education, speech-language pathology, social work, counselling, or graduate school.
+In addition to on-campus courses, you can also take some, or all, undergraduate courses online.

-Public Relations @
+Public Relations ©